 We have put all the locations of Frisii and Frisiavones ‘abroad’ during the Roman Period in a map for your convenience:

 Two of the forts mentioned are part of the famous Hadrian’s Wall, namely fort Brocolitia and fort Vercovicium.
 The latter better known as fort Housesteads.
 There were in total fifteen forts along Hadrian’s Wall, and around 10,000 soldiers were deployed along the wall.
-The wall was erected between AD 122–128, and was about 117 kilometers long.
+The wall was erected between AD 122 and 128, and was about 117 kilometers long.

 Fort Housesteads is one of the major fortresses of the wall, with annex a civilian settlement or vicus.
 Actually, it resembles more a garrison town than a fortress.
 Interestingly, a distinctive form of pottery at fort Housesteads shows close parallels with that found in Frisia.
 The pottery is only found in the adjacent vicus and not in the fort itself.
-The question arises whether the Frisian legionnaires at fort Housesteads fabricated the pottery themselves, it was imported, or that their Frisian women accompanied them to Britannia and that they were responsible for the production.
+The same Frisian pottery has been found at the fortress of Birdoswald too, a fortress west of Housesteads near Gilsland.
+Again, also next to the fortress outside its walls.
+The question arises whether the Frisian legionnaires at Housesteads and Birdoswald fabricated the pottery themselves, it was imported, or that their Frisian women accompanied them to Britannia and that they were responsible for the production.

 The last option might actually not be that strange.
-When we, for example, recall how the colonial Royal Netherlands East Indies Army (KNIL) of the Netherlands functioned in the nineteenth and twentieth centuries.
-It was literally the same: women, or concubines, of the KNIL soldiers followed their men, and were housed in an adjacent settlement to the fort (Lanzing, 2005).
-And women were ‘mobile’ too back then.
+When we, for example, recall how the colonial Royal Netherlands East-Indies Army (KNIL) of the Netherlands functioned in the nineteenth and twentieth centuries.
+It was literally the same: women, or concubines, of the KNIL soldiers followed their men, and were housed in an adjacent settlement to the fort (Lanzing 2005).
+And women were ‘mobile’ too in Roman times.
 It is an accepted theory based on archaeological research in the Netherlands, that the exchange between tribes happened through ‘marriage’ (exchange) of women.
-These women took with them their own techniques for pottery, thus explaining finds of so-called ‘foreign’ pottery (Nieuwhof, 2016).
-Proof of women living in the vicus of fort Housesteads, however, has yet to be found.
+These women took with them their own techniques for pottery, thus explaining finds of so-called ‘foreign’ pottery (Nieuwhof 2016).
+Proof of women living in the vicus of fort Housesteads and fort Birdoswald, however, has yet to be found.

-Note 1: For more history on ancient walls in Britain and Europe, read our blog post Just another brick in a wall.
+Nota II – For more history on ancient walls in Britain and Europe, read our post Just another brick in a wall.

-Note 2: The term Germanic is an invention of the Romans.
-Actually, the tribes above the river Rhine might have been Celtic or a mixture of Germanic and Celtic.
-The Frisians (both the Frisiavones and the Frisii) might have been this, including the two Frisian kings or local leaders Verritus and Malorix who traveled all the way to Rome in the year AD 58, to plead at Emperor Nero their case for the use of land bordering the limes north of the river Rhine.
-Read our blog post Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune to learn more about the Celtic-Frisian connection.
+Nota III –The term Germanic is an invention of the Romans.
+Actually, the tribes above the River Rhine might have been Celtic or a mixture of Germanic and Celtic.
+The Frisians (both the Frisiavones and the Frisii) might have been this, including the two Frisian kings or local leaders Verritus and Malorix who traveled all the way to Rome in the year AD 58, to plead at emperor Nero their case for the use of land bordering the limes north of the River Rhine.
+Read our post Celtic-Frisian heritage: There’s no dealing with the Wheel of Fortune to learn more about the Celtic-Frisian connection.

 credit featured image of this post by karakter.de